dpbac/Forecasting-Walmart-sales-with-Azure/README.md

 I've employed `Single-Round Forecasting`, i.e., I've split the data in train and test once.
 The use of `Multi-Round Forecasting` means to split the data multiple times in non-overlaping time intervals.
 This allows us to evaluate the forecasting model on multiple rounds of data, and get a more robust estimate of our model's performance.

+- **Use complete dataset**:

+Because of time restriction a subset of the available dataset was used.
+It would be interesting to use all dataset and the code presented here are ready for it.
+This would probably improve results because of the greater amount of data made available for training the model.